citizen-science-association/ppsr-core/docs/project.md

 </tbody></table>

 ## Vocabulary
+**[current approved version: 2.0.0]**

-The vocabular defined enumerations for attributes above.
-These are controlled lists of defined terms for use in relevant vocabulary attributes in the PMM.
+The Vocabulary for Project defines enumerations for attributes above.
+These are controlled lists of defined terms.
 These terms may be used either as provided in full or as a reduced subset relevant to the purpose for which they are being used.
 They should not be modified or augmented with additional terms as this would prevent shareability and effective aggregation.

-**[current approved version: 2.0.0]**

 <table className="table table-bordered table-hover table-condensed">
 <thead><tr><th title="Field #1">Entity</th>